leighfletcher/academic-kickstart/content/publication/peer-reviewed/index.md

 My peer-reviewed journal articles by the numbers:

-* 175 articles in peer-reviewed journals & books, 32 as lead author (Science, Nature, GRL, Icarus, A&A, ApJ, AJ, MNRAS, Annual Reviews, Space Science Reviews, JGR-Planets, Phil.
-Trans., etc.)
+* 177 articles in peer-reviewed journals & books, 35 as lead author (Science, Nature, GRL, Icarus, A&A, ApJ, AJ, MNRAS, Annual Reviews, Space Science Reviews, JGR-Planets, Phil.
+Trans., Planetary and Space Science, etc.)

 * 5 contributions to book chapters, 1 as lead author.